chrisd149/Cog-Customization/README.md

 	- You may not have the phase files in the Panda3D folder
 	- The font files may not be in the same folder as the program main.py/main.pyw

+<h2>Current Features</h2>

+- 4 DirectButtons with functions that control the appearance of the Big Cheese cog
+- A help button that opens a help box
+- 3 Actors that have a loop of sequences of animations
+- Music that can be stopped by clicking the key M and restarted by holding down M
+- An exit button that leads to an exit popup window
+	- Exit popup with 2 DirectButtons that close the program or exit popup
+- A DirectEntry object that can be closed by clicking the Enter key
+- A DirectButton that opens the Cog Customization Wiki
+- Title of program window with program name and version
+- Default resoulution of 720p to fit most monitors
+- Frame rate meter that displays current frame rate
+- Game log that includes the run time of the program
+	- This is changed after each runtime

 <h2>Goals of Project</h2>

 <h3>Main Goals</h3>